AstarNetwork/astar-docs/docs/user-guides/restore-ecdsa.md

 13. Click “Save”.
 ![image](https://user-images.githubusercontent.com/37278708/214498123-dab270e0-9534-410f-8115-e254ac707041.png)

 14. You will be prompted to save the json file.
-Please save the json file safely and you will need this in the next step.
+Please save the json file safely as you will need this in the next step.

 ## Step 2:
 1. Go to https://polkadot.js.org/extension/ to download and install the browser extension wallet.